VaibHUB17/Ai-dashboard/README.md

-# AIVatar - Friend Space Avatars

-AI-powered virtual companions with unique personalities that remember your conversations.

-## 🚀 Overview
+## 🚀 Overview of the FrontEnd Assignment given by DCverse.

 AIavatar is a idea for creating a website that lets you create and interact with virtual AI friends.
 Each companion has their own personality, mood, and memory, creating a personalized and engaging experience.